raspberrypilearning/python-for-vb-programmers/README.md

 print "hello world"
 ```

-Press `Ctrl – O` to save then `Ctrl – X` to quit.
+Press Ctrl–O to save then Ctrl–X to quit.
 Next, mark the file as executable and then run it.

 ```
 chmod +x test.py